joshua-decoder/joshua-decoder.github.com/4.1/index.md

 If you have problems or issues, you might find some help [on our answers page](faq.html) or [in the mailing list archives](https://groups.google.com/forum/?fromgroups#!forum/joshua_support).

+A [bundled configuration](bundle.html), which is a minimal set of configuration, resource, and script files, can be created and easily transferred and shared.